Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The best ultrawide display in this size category should also offer multitasking features like a functional screen-split mode to simulate a multi-monitor setup.

 You should also come to expect these larger displays to offer plenty of adjustability, especially when it comes to height adjustment and viewing angle.
 38-inch monitors are larger and heavier than smaller sizes, so they also need to include sturdy stands to keep them in place with ease.
-It is also these features that makes them join the league of the best computer monitors in the market.
+These features also make them join the league of the best computer monitors in the market.

 Read on to learn more about the best 38-inch monitors and how they can serve to increase your productivity or create a more immersive viewing experience for gaming.